British lawmakers urge legal challenge over transaction tax

 "Although the European Commission denies it, it is our view that UK authorities will be under an obligation to collect the tax," Harrison said.

-He criticized "complacency" shown by the government and the financial sector over the tax's possible impact on Britain.
+He criticised "complacency" shown by the government and the financial sector over the tax's possible impact on Britain.